UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_4.md

 -  Finally, your code will also be graded (0,1,2) based on whether it runs properly and if the comments are clear.

+## **PRODUCTS TO HAND IN**

+The following needs to be submitted for the creative exercise of Chapter 4:

+- **1 PDF of the poster** made on one page in powerpoint at the dimensions of your laptop screen.
+If you used sources (published papers), include references in small print.

+- **Your code**, including in the comments the online source of the data that you used, if applicable.

+- **Peer review forms**, which will be handed out during the presentation day.

 ```{important}
 The final grade for the creative exercise is determined as follows: